mantidproject/governance/governance.md

 Members are expected to be:
 * Scientists and/or developers with understanding of Mantid user needs.
-* And/or facility staff with experience in communication and faciliting user meetings.
+* And/or facility staff with experience in communication and facillitating user meetings.

-Members shall have the autority to influence contributions towards running in-person User Meetings.
+Members shall have the authority to influence contributions towards running in-person User Meetings.

 **Responsibilities specific to all UCWG Members**